Start a 4-H Club

-- Complete a volunteer application and background screening as required by volunteer role description.
+- Complete a volunteer application,background screening, and reference check as required by volunteer role description.
 Your county Extension office will tell you what screening is required and provide you with appropriate forms.

 - Foster and promote the four needs of youth, essential elements, and four outcomes as described in the 4-H Equation.

 - Promote positive youth development environments for youth that emphasize youth strengths.

 - Complete required training each year for general/organizational and project volunteers, Clover Kids volunteers, and assistants in these role.